kyma-project/telemetry-manager/docs/user/02-logs.md

   ...
 ```

-### Result
+### Step 7: Deploy the Pipeline

-To activate and verify the constructed LogPipeline, follow these steps:
+To activate the constructed LogPipeline, follow these steps:
 1. Place the snippet in a file named for example `logpipeline.yaml`.
-2. To activate the instance, apply the resource file in your cluster:
+2. Apply the resource file in your cluster:
     ```bash
     kubectl apply -f logpipeline.yaml
     ```

+### Result

-3. Check that the status of the LogPipeline in your cluster is `Ready`:
+You activated a LogPipeline and logs start streaming to your backend.
+To verify that the pipeline is running, verify that the status of the LogPipeline in your cluster is `Ready`:
     ```bash
     kubectl get logpipeline
     NAME              STATUS    AGE